 Implementation-defined behavior¶

-Contains the implementation details of the implementation-defined behavior in libc++.
-Implementation-defined is mandated to be documented by the Standard.
+This document contains the implementation details of the implementation-defined behavior in libc++.
+The C++ standard mandates that implementation-defined behavior is documented.

 Implementation-defined behavior¶